-If Baby will be sitting on your lap during meal times, an apron will help protect your own clothing.
+If your baby will be sitting on your lap during meal times, an apron will help protect your own clothing.

 Food Prep Tools - Crinkle Cutter and Ice Pop Molds

-Some helpful items for preparing Baby's food include: a steamer for vegetables; a crinkle cutter, to cut fruits and vegetables into easy-to-hold zig zag sticks; and Popsicle (ice lolly) molds for making frozen treats.
+Some helpful items for preparing your baby's first foods include: a steamer for vegetables; a crinkle cutter to cut fruits and vegetables into easy-to-hold zig zag sticks; and Popsicle (ice lolly) molds for making frozen treats.